justinl-y/RED-it/README.md

-The purpose of this project was to make a full-stack JavaScript component based web application, using  with React and Redux as client side technologies connecting to a REST api served through Express to a persistance layer of a PostgresSQL database.
+The purpose of this project was to make a full-stack JavaScript component based web application, using  with React and Redux as client side technologies connecting to a REST api served through Express to a persistance layer of a PostgreSQL database.

 This project was designed to mimic a reddit topic posting application.